This post may contain affiliate links.

 More Bedroom Area Details

 For perspective, Marc is 5’8” tall, and Julie is about 4’8” tall.
 Julie sleeps at the very back because that part of the bed is curved on the ends, reducing the length.
 When Marc lays in the bed with the pillow touching the wall, his toes can touch the opposite wall.
-So if you are much taller, you might need to bend your knees, or consider one of the other Casita trailer models that come with the 6” longer beds, like the Independence or Liberty.
+So if you are much taller, you might need to bend your knees or consider one of the other Casita trailer models with 6” longer beds, like the Independence or Liberty.

 The Casita Trailer Bathroom

 There’s a tall mirror on the outside of the bathroom door, facing into the living area.
 The door tends to get in the way a bit.
-We’re considering removing it and replacing with a curtain.
+We’re considering removing it and replacing it with a curtain.

 How Does The Casita Trailer Tow?

 The Casita’s egg-like shape is great for aerodynamic efficiency, whether from the head winds of being towed or with crosswinds.
 It tows amazingly well behind our 2015 Jeep Cherokee Trailhawk with the V6, 9-speed transmission, and towing package.
 Our Jeep is rated to tow 4500 pounds.
 But FYI, most Jeep Cherokees are only rated for 2000, which is a great reminder to always be aware of your vehicle ratings before towing.
 We were impressed that we could average 20mpg towing the camper from Texas back up to Colorado.

 We really do love how efficiently laid out it is.
 A lot of RV goodness is packed into this little space, and we think it is very well thought out.
 Casita offers four different floor plans in the 17-foot length.
 Each is offered in standard or deluxe.
 The deluxe models include a bathroom in the area that is normally just storage or a bunk bed in the standard model.
 Ours is the 17-foot Freedom Deluxe.